SeanHank/AtomZero/doc/Mod_Development_Guide.md

 ### 6.6 Resource Size Recommendations

-This design **imposes no restrictions on Mod resource size** (see Design Document §10.1.5 for details).
+This design **imposes no restrictions on Mod resource size**.
 Hash verification uses streaming chunked reading (64KB chunks), with constant memory usage regardless of file size.

 However, considering startup time, it is recommended: